NielsHolst/UniSim3Doc/doc/models/vg.md

 $$
 r_i = \sum_{j=0}^\infty \left(\rho_{i+1}\rho_i'\right)^j=\frac{1}{1-\rho_{i+1}\rho_i'}
 $$
-and we get the amount absorbed by the lower layer $A_{i+1}$ (W/m^2^),
+and we get the amount absorbed by the lower layer $$A_{i+1}$$ (W/m^2^),
 $$
 A_{i+1} = \hat{\alpha}_{i+1}F_i = r_i\alpha_{i+1}F_i
 $$
-The net transmission through the lower layer $\hat\tau_{i+1}$ follows the same logic and we arrive at
+The net transmission through the lower layer $$\hat\tau_{i+1}$$ follows the same logic and we arrive at
 $$
 \hat\tau_{i+1} = r_i\tau_{i+1}
 $$
 On every bounce of the radiation, fractions will be lost to absorption by and transmission through the upper layer.
-Thus the calculations for the underside of the upper layer are the same, except that the we start out with what's first reflected upwards from the lower layer ($\rho_{i+1}$).
+Thus the calculations for the underside of the upper layer are the same, except that the we start out with what's first reflected upwards from the lower layer ($$\rho_{i+1}$$).
 Hence, we get
 $$
 \begin{split}
 \hat\alpha_i' &= \rho_{i+1}r_i\alpha_i' \\[6pt]
 \hat\tau_i    &= \rho_{i+1}r_i\tau_i'
 \end{split}
 $$
-One consequence of these reflections is that part of the downwards radiation from the upper layer $F_i$ will be absorbed by the layer itself from below $A_i'$ (W/m^2^):
+One consequence of these reflections is that part of the downwards radiation from the upper layer $$F_i$$ will be absorbed by the layer itself from below $$A_i'$$ (W/m^2^):
 $$
 A_i' = \hat\alpha_i'F_i = \rho_{i+1} r_i\alpha_{i+1}F_i
 $$
-Let's check that we have now accounted for the fate all radiation downwards from layer $i$.
+Let's check that we have now accounted for the fate all radiation downwards from layer $$i$$.
 We have split it into radiation absorbed by and transmitted through either of the to layers.
 In total we get
 $$
 \begin{split}
 \hat\alpha_{i+1}+\hat\tau_{i+1}+\hat\alpha_i'+\hat\tau_i' &= \\[6pt]